Payment API for developers

 Not possible

-Semantic responses + /SKILL.md
+Semantic responses + predictable actions

 Why Flint